I'll Make Love to You: In popular culture

-In the 2020 Hulu series High Fidelity, actor Thomas Doherty sings a cover of the song in-character as Liam Shawcross, a musician who protagonist Rob (Zoë Kravitz) later has a one-night-stand with.
+On the 2020 Hulu series High Fidelity episode "Track 2", actor Thomas Doherty sings a cover of the song in-character as Liam Shawcross, a musician who protagonist Rob Brooks (Zoë Kravitz) later has a one-night-stand with.

-In an episode of the Netflix comedy Unbreakable Kimmy Schmidt, Titus Andromedon (Tituss Burgess) sings the song at a funeral at the request of a Boyz II Men song by his landlady Lillian (Carol Kane), both realizing his mistake as he gets to the chorus.
+On the 2015 episode of the Netflix comedy Unbreakable Kimmy Schmidt "Kimmy Goes on a Date!", Titus Andromedon (Tituss Burgess) sings the song at a funeral at the request for a Boyz II Men song by his landlady Lillian Kaushtupper (Carol Kane), both realizing his mistake as he gets to the chorus that he chose the wrong song.

-In Series 2, Episode 5, of the BBC comedy series Ghosts, Julian Fawcett MP (Simon Farnaby), the trouser-less ghost of a Conservative MP who died in 1993, sings the song a cappella for the ghost's music club, much to the dismay of the less contemporary ghosts.
+In series 2, episode 5, "Bump in the Night", of the BBC comedy series Ghosts in 2020, Julian Fawcett MP (Simon Farnaby), the trouser-less ghost of a Conservative MP who died in 1993, sings the song a cappella for the ghosts' music club, much to the dismay of the less contemporary ghosts.

 In the 2012 film Pitch Perfect, an a cappella version of two lines of the song is included in a medley performed by the Barden Bellas as part of the Riff-Off.